OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 See [Authenticate with the Office dialog API](auth-with-office-dialog-api.md).

-### Using the Office dialog API with single-page applications and client-side routing
+### Use the Office dialog API with single-page applications and client-side routing

 SPAs and client-side routing need to be handled with care when you are using the Office dialog API.
 Please see [Best practices for using the Office dialog API in an SPA](dialog-best-practices.md#best-practices-for-using-the-office-dialog-api-in-an-spa).